MRHS-Robotics/documentation/howtos/howto_contribute.md

 ## Pushing Updates to GitHub

-After making changes to the local markdown files you will need to effectively do the following:
+After making changes to the local markdown files you will need to have your changes copied back up to the GitHub repository before they will be visible on the web.
+The act of copying, or "pushing", your changes to GitHub involves the following steps:

 1. Add the updates to your locally staged git index
 2. Commit the staged updates to the local git repository (your clone)